Mir Aamir Ali Khan Magsi

-Early life

-He was born on 27 December 1960.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-206 (Kamber Shahdadkot) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) from Constituency NA-206 (Kamber Shahdadkot) in the 2008 Pakistani general election.
 He received 49,524 votes and defeated Nawabzada Sardar Khan Chandio, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-206 (Kamber Shahdadkot) in 2013 Pakistani general election.
+He was reelected to the National Assembly as a candidate of PPP from Constituency NA-206 (Kamber Shahdadkot) in the 2013 Pakistani general election.
 He received 87,789 votes and defeated Asgher Shah Rashdi, a candidate of Sindh United Party.
 In the same election, he ran for the seat of the Provincial Assembly of Sindh as an independent candidate from Constituency PS-40 (Larkana-VI) but was unsuccessful.
 He received 132 votes and lost the seat to Mir Nadir Ali Khan Magsi.

-He was re-elected to the National Assembly as a candidate of PPP from Constituency NA-203 (Qambar Shahdadkot-II) in 2018 Pakistani general election.
+He was reelected to the National Assembly as a candidate of PPP from NA-203 (Qambar Shahdadkot-II) in the 2018 Pakistani general election.

+He was reelected to the National Assembly as a candidate of PPP from NA-197 Qambar Shahdadkot-II in the 2024 Pakistani general election.
+He received 88,130 votes and defeated Muhammad Uzair Jagirani, a candidate of the Jamiat Ulema-e-Islam (F) (JUI(F)).